DebbidoShiki/DebbidoShiki/README.md

 - 💞️ I’m looking to collaborate on  with whatever I can
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like programming, I'm , polite and I like dogs and animals in general.
-I try to be nice to others and I like drinks how: coffee and soda as well as foods how: onigiris fried rice And  i'am love are Japanese culture
+- ⚡ Fun fact: I like programming, I'm , polite and I like dogs and animals in general.I like drinks how: coffee and soda as well as foods how: onigiris fried rice And  i'am love are Japanese culture

 <!---
 DebbidoShiki/DebbidoShiki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.